Eddie Nketiah: Loan to Leeds United

 After scoring his fourth goal of the season in Leeds' 2–0 win against Barnsley on 15 September 2019, Bielsa described Nketiah as a "complete player".
 After being behind Patrick Bamford in the pecking order, Marcelo Bielsa revealed Nketiah would have his chance to become the first-choice striker against Queens Park Rangers, however the day before the match Nketiah picked up a lower abdomen injury, which kept him out of action for one month.
-He returned from injury after one month out injured on 7 December, as a substitute in Leeds' 2–0 victory against Huddersfield Town.
+He returned on 7 December, as a substitute in Leeds' 2–0 victory against Huddersfield Town.
 His first league start for Leeds came on 29 December 2019, in a 5–4 victory over Birmingham City.
 Nketiah also started the next match on 1 January 2020, in what would prove to be his final appearance for Leeds away to West Bromwich Albion in a 1–1 draw.
 The result kept Leeds on top of the table on goal difference.

+Nketiah picked up his first major medal of his career in July 2020 when Leeds United won the Championship title, with his seventeen appearances enough to make him eligible for a winner's medal.

 Return to Arsenal

-Nketiah was recalled from his loan spell early by Arsenal on 1 January 2020.
+Nketiah was recalled from his Leeds loan spell early by Arsenal on 1 January 2020.
 He was in the starting line-up in Arsenal's FA Cup fourth round victory against AFC Bournemouth on 27 January, and scored the second goal as Arsenal won 2–1 away.
 Nketiah made his first Premier League start at home to Newcastle United, before scoring in the next match against Everton, sliding a volley into the corner.
 He became a regular in Arsenal's return to league play after the hiatus caused by the COVID-19 pandemic, starting in the team's 3–0 loss away to Manchester City, being replaced in the 67th minute by Alexandre Lacazette.
 On 7 July, Nketiah received the first red card of his playing career, in a league game against Leicester City.

-In July 2020, Nketiah picked up his first major medal of his career when Leeds United won the Championship title.
-The seventeen appearances Nketiah made on loan for the club earlier in the season were enough to be eligible for a winner's medal.
 Two weeks later, Nketiah lifted his first major trophy of his career with Arsenal, coming on as a substitute in the 82nd minute in the 2–1 victory over Chelsea in the 2020 FA Cup Final at Wembley Stadium.

-2020–21 season

 On 28 August 2020, Nketiah was in the starting line-up in the 2020 FA Community Shield at Wembley Stadium, where Arsenal beat Liverpool 5–4 in a penalty shoot-out after the match finished 1–1.
 On 19 September, he came on as a substitute in the 77th minute and scored the late winning goal in a 2–1 win against West Ham United in the Premier League.
 This was his first goal of the season.
 Nketiah scored three times in the Europa League group stage, his goals coming in both games against Dundalk and the home game against Rapid Vienna.
 He finished the season with six goals in all competitions.